 “Just a few cases of omicron have appeared in China so far,” Vox said, apparently not understanding that the Chinese government continually lies about the number of cases of Covid that the country has had.

-Vox even claims that China’s supply chain has had only “some shortages” as a result of Covid, ignoring the wholesale food and energy shortages that have been plaguing China for over a year— as well as plaguing the world’s supply chain.
+Vox even claims that China’s supply chain has had only “some shortages” as a result of Covid, ignoring the wholesale that have been plaguing China for over a year— as well as plaguing the world’s supply chain.

 For Vox, it’s all a positive development resulting from China’s glorious lockdowns